akka/akka/akka-docs/scala/futures.rst

 But it may be faster to use ``traverse`` as it doesn't have to create an intermediate ``List[Future[Int]]``.

-Then there's a method that's called ``fold`` that takes a start-value, a sequence of ``Future``:s and a function from the type of the start-value and the type of the futures and returns something with the same type as the start-value, and then applies the function to all elements in the sequence of futures, non-blockingly, the execution will run on the Thread of the last completing Future in the sequence.
+Then there's a method that's called ``fold`` that takes a start-value, a sequence of ``Future``\s and a function from the type of the start-value and the type of the futures and returns something with the same type as the start-value, and then applies the function to all elements in the sequence of futures, non-blockingly, the execution will run on the Thread of the last completing Future in the sequence.

 .. code-block:: scala